 Modern SEO is the practice of creating high-quality, relevant, and timely web content to help increase the audience of your website.
 However, if not approached with care and foresight, this can have a somewhat paradoxical effect.

-As your site starts to increase its content, you’ll begin to see an increase in organic visitors via search sites like google; the downside to this is that the increased content also means it now becomes more challenging for visitors to locate what they want, which can lead to a higher bounce rate.
+As your site increases its content, you’ll begin to see an increase in organic visitors via search sites like Google; the downside is that the increased content also means it becomes more challenging for visitors to locate what they want, which can lead to a higher bounce rate.

 Site Search Data and Improving SEO Strategy